joolstorrentecalo/gitlab-foss/doc/administration/postgresql/replication_and_failover.md

 `max_wal_senders` by default is set to `5`.
 If you wish to change this you must set it with the `patroni['postgresql']['max_wal_senders']` configuration key.

+NOTE:
+The configuration of a Patroni node is very similar to a repmgr but shorter.
+When Patroni is enabled, first you can ignore any replication setting of PostgreSQL (which is overwritten).
+Then, you can remove any `repmgr[...]` or repmgr-specific configuration as well.
+Especially, make sure that you remove `postgresql['shared_preload_libraries'] = 'repmgr_funcs'`.

 Here is an example:

 ```ruby